Skip to Content

 These Goldilocks need to be just right – slightly moist at all times.

-The absolute best way to water African violets is to soak them.
-Fill your sink with an inch of tepid water and place your African violets in the sink to soak.
+Fill your sink with an inch of tepid water and add any fertilizer (I swear by this one) and place your African violets in the sink to soak.
 They will draw up water through the drainage hole in the bottom of the pot (You do have them in a pot with a drainage hole, right?); no need to worry about the crown rotting or spotty leaves.

 Let the violets soak for 10-15 minutes, then empty the sink and let the violets drain any excess water for a few minutes before returning them to their usual spots.

-Homemade African violet pot.
+African violet leaf cuttings

 4. Refresh the Soil Once a Year